Scheduling your priorities

 Photo by Pixabay on Pexels.com

 I’ve heard that in order to make a habit, you have to repeat it twenty-one times.
 I don’t know if that is the magical number, but from personal experience, at least you need a whole month.
 My “habit making process” has been taking me several months so far.
-I still struggle with it, but I noticed one change, it’s beginning to be forged into my mind.
-Like taking a shower, I wake up thinking about writing and that is good enough to care and schedule it.
-I know I’m going slow – and sometimes I can only give it thirty minutes per day – but I feel that at least half-an-hour every single day will get me somewhere as opposed to no writing for the whole week.
+I still struggle with it, but I’ve noticed one change and it’s beginning to be forged in my mind, like taking a shower.
+I wake up thinking about writing and that is good enough to care for it and schedule it.
+I know I’m going slow – and sometimes I can only give it thirty minutes per day – but I feel that at least half-an-hour every single day will get me somewhere as opposed to no single writing for the whole week.

 Any other tips I can give?
 To support this habit, I’ve started to meditate.
 I honestly suggest it.
 It recharges you, and it’s the only time that you actually have for yourself.
 If you’re not good at this or don’t know how to start, you can take a look at the Calm App.